-As a tenant in NSW you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2010.
-If you rent in a strata scheme you are also covered by the Strata Schemes Management Act 1996.
+As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2019.
+If you rent in a strata scheme you are also covered by the Strata Schemes Management Act 2015.
+This factsheet summarises some of the key issues for tenants, such as the owners corporation, repairs to common property, by-laws, resolving disputes, and pets.

 The owners corporation (once called the ‘body corporate’) is the company of all the individual owners of the flats in a strata title building.